 - Trail mix with nuts, seeds and dried fruits

 - Mixed Berry Flaxseed Muffins

-- Salmon with brown rice and a colorful side salad
+- Salmon with brown rice and a colourful side salad

 - Oatmeal with nut butter and berries

-The IIAHP Nutrition plan can help kids to gain better focus, improved behavior, strengthened social confidence and elevated academic performance.
+The IIAHP Nutrition plan can help kids to gain better focus, improved behaviour, strengthened social confidence and elevated academic performance.

 Based on years of working with over 2000+ children who face challenges, we are confident that the IIAHP Brain Achievement Center can make a difference in helping your child to reach his/her potential.
 Just ask our parents!